a-sena/Project2_HouseRentApp/README.md

 _Group Project_

 ## Overview
 This repository contains the project for ITPE3200 Web Applications Part 2, Group Project 2 (2023).
-Our project implements a web application with a .NET back-end and Angular/React front-end, adhering to the requirements of creating a Minimum Viable Product (MVP).
+Our project implements a web application with a .NET back-end and Semantic UI React for the front-end, adhering to the requirements of creating a Minimum Viable Product (MVP).

 ## Group Members
 - Member 1: **Sena Uysun** - s364728